 FANTASTIC NEWS!!!
 The Blair Project's Manchester Innovation Activities Hub has been funded to the tune of £4 million!!!!
 It will provide rapid upskilling and reskilling in low carbon, advanced

-manufacturing, and digital technologies to support people into well-paid work as part of the Covid-19 recovery plan.
+manufacturing, and digital technologies to support people in well-paid work as part of the Covid-19 recovery plan.

-it's wonderful to finally get to enjoy the fruits of our hard labour.
-I hope my story will inspire others to follow their dreams and never give up even when the going gets tough.” - Nile
+it's wonderful to finally enjoy the fruits of our hard labour.
+I hope my story will inspire others to follow their dreams and never give up even when the going gets tough." - Nile Henry, CEO

 Meet the co-founder of the Blair Project, Nile Henry.
 Read his story.

-You can’t talk about Manchester’s thriving tech sector without coming across the amazing Dr. Marilyn Comrie, Director at the Blair Project and CEO at the new Manchester Innovation Activities
+You can't talk about Manchester's thriving tech sector without coming across the amazing Dr Marilyn Comrie, Director at the Blair Project and CEO of the new Manchester Innovation Activities

 Hub (MIAH) set to open in 2022.